 - Risk Strategy

 - Risk Governance (including the Three Lines of Defence model)

 - Risk Appetites

 - Risk Reporting

 - Risk Policies

 - Risk Register

 - Risk & Control Self-Assessment (RCSA)

 - Control Validation processes

 - Risk Events processes

+- Key Risk Indicators monitoring

 - Emerging Risks processes

 - Stress and Scenario testing

 - Risk Culture assessments

 - Risk Management training

 - Internal Model validation

-Arch's risk management strategy operates in parallel with its business strategy.
-To achieve its strategy:
+Arch's risk management strategy operates in parallel with its business strategy as a specialty (re)insurer.
+To achieve its business strategy:

-- Arch seeks out 'core' risks with adequate risk / return characteristics which are assumed subject to stated limits. - Arch is exposed to other 'non-core' risks as a by-product of executing this strategy, which are controlled to an acceptable level subject to the cost of mitigation.
+- Arch seeks out insurance risks with adequate risk / return characteristics which are assumed subject to stated limits. - Arch seeks a moderate level of investment risk. - Arch is exposed to other non-insurance risks as a by-product of executing this strategy, which are controlled to an acceptable level subject to the cost of mitigation.